 Two hours to get from BVA, roughly 50 miles northwest of Paris, to the 5th arrondissement where I had to present my Master's thesis to a group of distinguished professors and my peers.
 Not that I was feeling the pressure or anything.
 Word to the wise, never try and go through customs on a time crunch you will end up, as I did, cursing the red letters of a digital clock that would not stop moving forward.

-From the moment we landed in BVA entered into dark-ops mode without the leather attire, the mission was: make the impossible possible.
+From the moment we landed in BVA, we entered into dark-ops mode without the leather attire, the mission was: make the impossible possible.
 We were out of our sets and into the aisle of the plane before anyone had even clicked their seat belts.
 Unfortunately the passengers were exiting from the opposite side of the plane making us the last people off the plane and some of the last people to make it through customs.
 20 minutes down the drain.
+Thanks world.

 Once free, we rushed straight toward the bus where a ticket mishap happened, because I'm Anna and this is my life.
-The man scanning tickets scanned Nicole's ticket and then I unknowingly but promptly handed him a copy of Nicole's ticket and had him scan that the scanner flashed red.
-So there's me speaking something that I don't feel was French and there is the man looking confused.
-If you could burn minutes like paper another 20 had just gone up in flames as the man proceeded to try and figure out why there was not enough seats for all the passengers.
+The man scanning tickets scanned Nicole's ticket and then I unknowingly, but promptly, handed him another copy of Nicole's ticket.
+The scanner flashed red.
+So there I am speaking something that I don't feel was French and there's Nicole watching me like an amused cat because there's the man looking confused as I waved my hand about. --- If you could burn minutes like paper another 20 had just gone up in flames as the man proceeded to try and figure out why there was not enough seats for all the passengers.
 The answer was of course because he'd scanned my seat twice.

-I bite away my nails at such an unprecedented speed.
-Changed my shoes, combed my hair, and willed time to slow down.
+I bit away my nails at such an unprecedented speed.
+Let me just tell you.
+Once on the bus, I changed my shoes, combed my hair, and willed time to slow down.
 We arrived in Paris 30 minutes after I was set to present; however, luckily for me the other Master's students in my year have epic topics and so the presentations were running 45 minutes late.